Our Guide to Preliens, Waivers, Mechanic’s Liens, and Bond Claims in Hawaii

 Construction Lien Waivers in Hawaii

-Required Format: Hawaii does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Hawaii does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Hawaii does not require waivers to be notarized.
+Required notarization: Hawaii does not require waivers to be notarized.

 Hawaii law does not provide detailed statutory guidance on lien waivers.
 Best practice is to use contractual waivers executed at time of payment, with specific caution to avoid preemptive waivers that may be deemed unenforceable.